 Semantic HTML

 AccessibilityAccessibility Accessibility (commonly shortened to a11y) refers to the design of products, devices, services, or environments for people with disabilities.
 The concept of accessible design ensures both “direct access” (i.e. unassisted) and “indirect access” meaning compatibility with a person’s assistive technology (for example, computer screen readers). (https://en.wikipedia.org/wiki/Accessibility) isn’t dark magic.
-Most of it comes down to using semantic HTML5.
-Semantic HTMLHTML HTML is an acronym for Hyper Text Markup Language.
-It is a markup language that is used in the development of web pages and websites. is about choosing the element that best presents the purpose of the content.
-Examples include using a button for a page action, an a element for a link, and an h1 heading for the main page content.
+Most of it comes down to using semantic HTMLHTML HTML is an acronym for Hyper Text Markup Language.
+It is a markup language that is used in the development of web pages and websites..
+Semantic HTML is about choosing the element that best presents the purpose of the content.
+Examples include using a button for an action, an a element for a link, and an h1 heading for the main page content.

 Why semantic HTML?